-Students can respond to these types of questions orally or written down.
-This is not something that comes naturally to kids but with time it develops and becomes a very valuable piece of the math block.
+Students can respond to these types of questions orally or in writing.
+This is not something that comes naturally to most kids, but with time, they’ll develop reflection skills, which becomes a very valuable piece of your math block.

-Have more questions?
+Do you have more questions?
 Join the Saddle Up for 2nd Grade Teachers Facebook Community and drop me a question.
-I’m always happy to help.
+I’m always happy to help!